-Your child's personal health information is kept secure and confidential by Easterseals MORC.
-We follow all state and federal laws and regulations to protect the confidentiality of your child's records, including 42 CFR Part 2 regulations which provide additional rights and protections to those with a substance use disorder (Fact Sheet: SAMHSA 42 CFR Part 2 Revised Rule | SAMHSA) Staff may not reveal information about your child/family unless you give your permission in writing.
+Your personal health information is kept secure and confidential by Easterseals MORC.
+We follow all state and federal laws and regulations to protect the confidentiality of your records, including 42 CFR Part 2 regulations which provide additional rights and protections to those with a substance use disorder (Fact Sheet: SAMHSA 42 CFR Part 2 Revised Rule | SAMHSA).
+Staff may not reveal information about you unless you give your permission in writing.
 Exceptions to this rule may include: